The C Major 7th is a four tones chord that is built upon the C major chord.

 - C Major 7

-The notes of the Cmaj7 chord are C, E, G, and B
+The notes contained in the Cmaj7 chord are C, E, G, and B

 Notes that compose the C maj7 chord: